Karrzun/Sorting-Analysis/README.md

 ## Overview

-`Sorting Analysis` contains a collection of generic sorting algorithm implementations and supporting infrastructure for running them against generated datasets.
+This project contains a collection of generic sorting algorithm implementations and supporting infrastructure for running them against generated datasets.

-The project is organized around a strategy-based design: each sorting algorithm implements a shared interface and can be registered, tested, and benchmarked in the same way.
-This makes it easy to compare algorithm behavior across different data distributions such as random, sorted, nearly sorted, and reverse-sorted input.

 ## Features